Are Alabama Vital Records Open to the Public?

 Montgomery, AL 36103-5625

 Walk-in applications can be made at any county health department.
-Deliver a completed vital records request application form and the complete fee in-person to the office.
+Deliver a completed vital records request application form and the complete fee in person to the office.
 Most divorce certificates can be issued while the applicant waits.

 How to Get a Certified Divorce Certificate in Alabama

-Interested parties can obtain a certified divorce certificate in Alabama from the ADPH Center for Health and Statistics.
+Eligible parties can obtain a certified divorce certificate in Alabama from the ADPH Center for Health and Statistics.
 The ADPH maintains divorce certificates and other dissolution of marriage records from 1950 to the present.

-Under state laws, there are no restrictions to who can request and obtain dissolution of marriage records, including divorce certificates in Alabama.
+Under state laws, there are no restrictions on who can request and obtain dissolution of marriage records, including divorce certificates in Alabama.
 Therefore, anyone can get certified divorce certificates through the ADPH if they can provide enough information to search for the record and pay the necessary search fee.
 The ADPH accepts both in-person and mail-in requests.
 Record seekers can acquire a divorce certificate from the county's circuit court where the divorce was concluded if the certificate was recorded before 1950.

 Are Alabama Birth Records Public Information?